ScreaM835/ESMA_ECB_MERGING_SORTING/README.md

 Renamed to `PT_LEGACY.csv` to indicate:
 1. It's Portuguese data
 2. It uses a legacy schema incompatible with main PT.csv
-3. 395 loans overlap with PT.csv (can be cross-referenced)

 ---